-FIGURE 2: Typical Wiring for Delay Zone and Protection Zones 1 and 2 disarmed during the DAY and armed at NIGHT.
+FIGURE 2: Typical Wiring for Delay Zone and Protection Zones 1 and 2

+- Day/Night Series (Night) Zone: Only closed circuit contacts can be connected into this zone.
+Connection of internal protective devices not in the exit path is suggested, although perimeter contacts may be connected as well.
+This zone is disarmed during the DAY and armed at NIGHT.
 See Figure 3.
-(If zone not used, connect jumper across terminals 7 and 8.)
+(If zone not used, connect jumper across terminals 7 and 8.) - 8,9

-(Day/Night) Series (Night) Zone: Only closed circuit contacts can be connected into this zone.
-Connection of internal protective devices not in the exit path is suggested, although